 A one-page proposal must be submitted to the AST National Office at least 90 days prior to the date(s) of the meeting or launch of the activity.
 The proposal can be sent by email to AST's Education Program Manager, Brian Valeria at firstname.lastname@example.org.
 This proposal must summarize the activity and describe the roles and responsibilities of all parties involved.
 To be considered complete, it should include the following:

 - Information related to CMEs or other credits awarded for attendance or participation

 - List of sponsoring institutions

 - List of any additional endorsers

-The Education Committee will review the proposal and supplementary materials to ensure the meeting or activity is in alignment with AST’s mission and educational strategic plan.
+Once the endorsement request fee is paid, the Education Committee will review the proposal and supplementary materials to ensure the meeting or activity is in alignment with AST’s mission and educational strategic plan.
 The Education Committee makes a recommendation to the Board of Directors, who determines the final ruling.

 Approval of Endorsement

 If approved, the requestor is permitted the following acknowledgements of AST endorsement: